Ismail Ibn Sharif: Marriages, concubines, and children

-Many of his concubines are only fragmentary documented.
-As concubines, they were slave captives, sometimes from Europe.
-One of them, an Irishwoman by the name Mrs. Shaw, was brought to his harem after having been enslaved and was made to convert to Islam when the Sultan wished to have intercourse with her, but was manumitted and married off to a Spanish convert when the Sultan grew tired of her; the Spanish convert being very poor, she was described by contemporary witnesses as reduced to beggary.
-Other slave concubines became favorites and as such were allowed some influence, such as an Englishwoman called Lalla Balqis.
-Another favorite was a Spanish captive renamed Al-Darah, mother to Moulay Ismail's once favorite son that he himself educated: Moulay Mohammed al-Alim; and to Moulay Sharif.
-Around 1702, Al-Darah tragically died strangled by Moulay Ismail whom Lalla Aisha had made believe she had betrayed him.
+An Irish woman by the name Mrs. Shaw, was at one point in her life a slave concubine of Moulay Ismail.
+She was brought to his harem after having been enslaved and was made to convert to Islam when the Sultan wished to have intercourse with her, but was manumitted and married off to a Spanish convert when the Sultan grew tired of her.
+The Spanish convert being very poor, she was described by contemporary witnesses as reduced to beggary, before she was helped by John Russell, the British consul general.

-According to the writings of the French diplomat Dominique Busnot, Moulay Ismail had at least 500 concubines and even more children.
-A total of 868 children (525 sons and 343 daughters) is recorded in 1703, with his seven hundredth son being born shortly after his death in 1727, by which time he had well over a thousand children.
-The final total is uncertain: the Guinness Book of Records claims 1042, while Elisabeth Oberzaucher and Karl Grammer of the University of Vienna put the total at 1171.
-This is widely considered among the largest number of children of any human in history.

 Legacy

 After nearly a century of difficulty and division, Morocco had experienced peace under Moulay Ismail, who had pacified all parts of the country.
 His reign is considered a golden age in the country's history, during which it experienced, security, tranquility, and order.
 The historian Ahmad ibn Khalid al-Nasiri, who recorded the whole history of Morocco in this period, declared:

-Moulay Ismail accomplished the political reunification of the whole country, the formation of its main military force - the Black Guard or Abid al-Bukhari, as well as the Jaysh al-Rifi, and recaptured several coastal cities from the Europeans.
+Moulay Ismail accomplished the political reunification of the whole country, the formation of its main military force – the Black Guard or Abid al-Bukhari, as well as the Jaysh al-Rifi, and recaptured several coastal cities from the Europeans.
 He had considerably extended Moroccan territory, and undertook an extraordinary amount of construction.

 After Moulay Ismaïl's death at the age of eighty (or around ninety by the 1634 birthdate) in 1727, there was another succession battle between his surviving sons.
 His successors continued with his building program, but in 1755 the huge palace compound at Meknes was severely damaged by an earthquake.
 By 1757 his grandson, Sidi Mohammad III moved the capital to Marrakesh.

 Ismail ibn Sharif is mentioned in chapter 11 of Voltaire's Candide.
 The character of the sultan in the novel "The Sultan's Wife" by Jane Johnson is based on Moulay Ismaïl.
-In Marguerite Henry's King of the Wind "Sultan Mulai Ismael, Emperor of all Morocco" sends six Arabian horses to Louis XV, "the boy-King of France."
+In Marguerite Henry's King of the Wind "Sultan Mulai Ismael, Emperor of all Morocco" sends six Arabian horses to Louis XV, "the boy-King of France".